 The Justmilk Device

 JustMilk has the potential to change all of this with the development of a simple and novel device which empowers mothers to non-invasively deliver medicines to their babies through breast milk.
 This device is based on pre-existing technology, the results of studies into the response of breastfeeding babies, and carefully developed formulations of medicines.

 The JustMilk device will provide a unique, user-informed solution to this challenge.
 A wide range of active pharmaceutical ingredients could be delivered to infants using the device, such as antibiotics, antimalarials, antiretrovirals, vitamins, nutrients, and probiotics.

 JustMilk is a project dedicated to improving maternal and infant health through developing top quality, user-informed medical devices and supporting projects focused on empowering women worldwide.
 We believe that the true power of development lies in the end-user, and we maintain an unrelenting philosophy of co-creation in all aspects of our work.
 JustMilk aims to partner with pharmaceutical companies, NGOs, and communities to develop medical technologies and community projects to combat infant mortality from many directions, leading to a brighter future for children and mothers in all regions of the world.

-- 2015: Three more prototypes produced for testing
+2015: Three more prototype iterations produced for testing

 2015: Financial support from International Development Innovation Network